aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/?nc1=h_ls) is the purpose-built accelerator designed to accelerate deep learning workloads.

-Inferentia has processing cores, called Neuron Cores which have high-speed access to models that are stored in on-chip memory.
+nferentia has processing cores called Neuron Cores, which have high-speed access to models stored in on-chip memory.

 You can easily use the accelerator on EKS.
-The Neuron device plugin exposes Neuron cores & devices to Kubernetes as a resource.
-When your workloads requires neuron cores, the Kubernetes scheduler can assign the Inferentia node to the workloads.
+The Neuron device plugin exposes Neuron cores and devices to Kubernetes as a resource.
+When your workloads require Neuron cores, the Kubernetes scheduler can assign the Inferentia node to the workloads.
 You can even provision the node automatically using Karpenter.

-This lab provides a tutorial on how to use the Inferentia to accelerate deep learning inference workloads on EKS.
+This lab provides a tutorial on how to use Inferentia to accelerate deep learning inference workloads on EKS.

 ## Compile a model for AWS Neuron

-When a model uses AWS Inferentia it should be compiled for it.
+When you want a model uses AWS Inferentia it needs be compiled for to use AWS Inferentia.

 This is the code for compiling the model that we will use: